Home of Lead Horses

 Whether you are looking for an interesting field trip, family outing, formal programs for your kids, or a friend to share some therapy time with, this pastoral setting in the beautiful foothills of the Cascade Mountains, is the place for you.

-Browse our Web site for more information about Outside Initiatives.
-If you have any questions or would like to speak with a Outside Initiatives representative regarding our services, please e-mail us at email@example.com
+Browse this Web site for more information about Outside Initiatives.
+If you have any questions or would like to speak with a Outside Initiatives representative about our services, please e-mail us at firstname.lastname@example.org or call us at 541 409 0810

 At Outside Initiatives, the horses and community youth always come first.